kubernetes-sigs/image-builder/docs/book/src/capi/immutable-qemu.md

 can be persistent as a whole.
 Extend `immutable_persistent_paths` when a provider writes additional bootstrap files after the root filesystem is remounted read-only.

+The data partition is required for the booted node contract.
+Do not add `nofail` to the data or bind mount options unless the consuming image target has a separate recovery path for missing writable runtime storage.
+The immutable runtime step also writes systemd drop-ins so cloud-init, containerd, kubelet, and SSH wait for the data, persistent, and tmpfs mounts.

+The default QEMU disk is 20 GiB and `immutable_root_partition_size` reserves 12 GiB for the read-only root.
+The data partition receives the remaining disk space, which must be large enough for `/var/lib/containerd`, kubelet state, logs, and bootstrap data.
+Increase `disk_size` when the workload or provider needs more writable runtime capacity.

 ## Validation